AET-DevOps25/team-kruschefan/README.md

    ```

 ## Kubernetes Deployment
-**TODO**
 Apart from the local deployment, two cloud deployment variants are provided using CI/CD pipelines implemented in GitHub actions.
 The Kubernetes is deployed through helm (.infra/helm) onto the rancher Kubernetes cluster provided by TUM (https://rancher.ase.cit.tum.de) under the namespace "team-kruschefan-project".
+Ingress is applied, so that users can access the running instance by configuring local DNS resolution via the /etc/hosts file as described below.

 1. **Set the local network hostnames**
    Open the following file locally: